hornos/gridhowto/README.md

     bin/play @@root shorewall

 Note that emergency rules are defined in `etc/shorewall/rulestopped.j2`.
-Please check the `shorewall/interfaces.j2` template fiel aswell.
+Please check the `shorewall/interfaces.j2` template.
 On external services you can enable fail2ban:

     bin/play @@root fail2ban

+The system network is not banned.

 ## Monitoring
 ### Ganglia